yodarango/mango/workflow.md

 #### query per NotebookLM

-I have an app that takes in an array of object types:
+I am a teacher of spanish for 5th grade students and I have a quizzing app that takes in an array of object types for quizes like so:
 A. multiple choice question:
 {
 "id": "a7b3c9d2",